greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 	* Trial judge found no duty on Parsell's part.
 It reasonable to assume Beisel wouldn't grab the wheel again.
 		* Not negligent to kick Beisel out
 		* Not negligent to not admonish her
-	* Superior ct. found for ∂ as a matter of law
+	* Superior ct. found for ∂ as a matter of law -- directed verdict
 	* π appealed

 * **Issue**